-- Assumed to follow a bivariate normal distribution, where both traits have a mean of 0 and standard deviation of 1, and the correlation between them is what we want to know. - The shape of a bivariate normal distribution is determined by the correlation between the traits i.e. the joint probability of a certain response combination is the volume under the BND surface bounded by appropriate thresholds on each liability e.g. the probability that both twins are above Tc:
+- Pairs are assumed to follow a bivariate normal distribution, where both traits have a mean of 0 and standard deviation of 1, and the correlation between them is what we want to know. - The shape of a bivariate normal distribution is determined by the correlation between the traits

-• The observed cell proportions relate to the proportions of the Bivariate Normal Distribution with a certain correlation between the latent variables $(y_1 \text{ and } y_2)$ , each cut at a certain threshold
+• The observed cell proportions relate to the proportions of the Bivariate Normal Distribution with a certain correlation between the latent variables ( $y_1$ and $y_2$ ), each cut at a certain threshold e.g. the probability that both twins are above Tc :